Spotting

 The northeast end of JRF houses the Hawai‘i Air National Guard CH-47F squadron, the 211th Aviation Regiment.
 There is also traffic from US Army / Army Guard helicopters from HHI that will stop on the Guard ramp.

-There are also times when US military transports that use JRF as an overflow whenever the Hickam ramp is full.
+There are also times when US military transports use JRF as an overflow parking whenever the Hickam ramp is full.
 When the RIMPAC exercise is going on, the RON ramp can get quite full with military transports.

 The Hawai‘i Air National Guard occasionally performs touch-and-go landings by their KC-135Rs and C-17As.
 Antonov An-124s have been at JRF for cargo charter flights on behalf of the Hawai‘i Army National Guard.